tredly/tredly/README.md

 ## Configuration

 Tredly can be configured in a number of ways, depending on what you are trying to achieve.
-We recommend you read the Tredly docs at <http://www.tredly.com/docs/?cat=4> to understand the options you can configure in Tredly.
+We recommend you read the Tredly docs at <http://www.tredly.com/docs/?docs=getting-started> to understand the options you can configure in Tredly.

 ## Usage

 Tredly incorporates a number of commands for manipulating partitions and their containers.
-To see a full list of these commands, go to the **[Tredly docs website](http://www.tredly.com/docs/?p=141)**
+To see a full list of these commands, go to the **[Tredly docs website](http://www.tredly.com/docs/?docs=getting-started/tredly-commands)**

 ## Container examples

 You can download a number of container examples from **<https://github.com/tredly>**.
 These examples are there to give you a good starting point for building your own containers.

-## Future Plans
+## Extending Tredly

-Tredly was built to allow the **[Vuid Business Software Platform](https://www.vuid.com)** to exist.
-Tredly is currently in a pre-1.0 state, and development is occurring rapidly.

 Tredly already has the [Tredly API](https://github.com/tredly/tredly-api), which simplifies updating containers and improves scalability, and [Tredly CLI](https://github.com/tredly/tredly-cli), which provides remote access to a Tredly enabled host.
-Both products are in active development.

 ## Contributing